MixeroTN/figma-roblox-exporter/README_PLUGIN.md

 1. Check the troubleshooting section above
 2. Ensure you're using the latest version
 3. Test with simple layers first to isolate issues

-## License

-This project is licensed under the ISC License - see the main README.md file for details.